 Let me know what you think of them; which are your favourite and which you can’t stand.

 Hello world, You know I love it when fashion can be practical too.
 I get to sit there and gloat at all those people who complain that the fashion industry is nothing more than a shallow industry filled with vapid people.
-You might think that but we have magic gloves, so hah!
-Just bear with …
+You might think that but we have magic gloves, …

 Hello world, Yes, I know I’m a bit late in posting the Primark/Penneys autumn/winter collection lookbook, but seriously who wants to look at winter clothes in the middle of summer?
 It seems only fair to only post them now as we can enjoy them so much more.
-That and I didn’t have a lot of …
+That and I …

 Hello world, It has been incredibly hot in London over the last few days and I don’t know what to do with myself.
-I was raised in Ireland, so anytime it got hotter than 20˚ Celsius back home (which wasn’t very often), we wouldn’t know what to do with ourselves.
-Unfortunately nobody warned me about …
+I was raised in Ireland, so anytime it got hotter than 20˚ Celsius back home (which wasn’t very often), we wouldn’t know what to do with ourselves. …

 Hello world, It’s a little depressing writing about anything pre-fall, considering it’s still July and I am desperately clinging onto every last summer day we can get before it becomes all cold and wintery again.
-But it must be done, as the shops are starting to bring in their pre-fall collections and in a month’s …
+But it must be done, as the shops are starting to bring in their pre-fall …